-We have audited the financial statements of Wessex Water Services Limited ('the Company') for the year ended 30 June 2021 which comprise the Income Statement, the Statement of Comprehensive Income, the Balance Sheet, the Statement of Changes in Equity, the Cash Flow Statement and the related notes 1 to 33, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Accounting Standards in conformity with the requirements of the Companies Act 2006.
+We have audited the financial statements of Wessex Water Services Limited for the year ended 31 March 2021 which comprise Income statement, the Statement of comprehensive income, the Statement of financial position, the Statement of changes in equity, the Statement of cash flows, and the related notes 1 to 32, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is International Financial Reporting Standards (IFRSs) as adopted by the European Union.